ncsa/hydro_documentation/docs/source/containers.rst

 Devices visible with nvidia-smi outside a container should be visible inside a container launched with ``--nv``.

+Images based on Alpine Linux may not work correctly with ``--nv``, e.g., reporting ``nvidia-smi: not found``.
+If this happens, try an image based on another Linux distribution such as Ubuntu.

 The NVIDIA HPC SDK container distribution includes `directions for running with Singularity
 <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nvhpc#running-with-singularity>`_